Stop Grading Facts: Assessing Conceptual Understanding in the MYP

 Most MYP summatives that teachers share at moderation sessions have level 1 and sometimes level 2 tasks.
 The transfer task is either absent or disguised as a writing task ("write a report that evaluates...") without scaffolding the specific cognitive operation being assessed.

 Wiggins and McTighe (2005) are direct on this point: if you only assess what students can do with familiar material, you are assessing memory, not understanding.
 The transfer task does not need to be an entirely new topic.
 It needs to present the concept in a context the student has not previously studied.
-An economics student who has studied supply and demand in the context of global commodity markets should be assessed on their ability to apply those concepts to a local housing shortage they have not analysed before.
+An economics student studies supply and demand in global commodity markets.
+They should be assessed on applying these concepts to a local housing shortage they haven't analysed before.
 That is a transfer task.

 Common Assessment Mistakes in the MYP